VinMoeMac/cse15l-lab-reports/lab5.md

 # Part 2

 ## Reflection
 In this last half of the quarter I have learned a lot about bash scripts which I find to be a very useful for running things easier.
-I think there interesting, but a little tedious sometimes.
+I still struggle a bit writing them but I found them useful when necessary.
+Sometimes they are a bit tedious and unneccessary though.

+# Reference
+- I used code from the skill demo 2 files to complete this assignment as it suggested in the lab report instructions.